-Double Your Impact: Make a Donation to Alzheimer’s Research
+Your Donation Supports Groundbreaking Alzheimer’s Research

-They learned Azelene had early onset of Alzheimer’s disease in 2015.
-The couple, originally from Arizona, was living in California at the time and did not feel the program supported her needs.
-Through a series of events, they moved back to Arizona and found the specialist at Barrow Neurological Institute’s Alzheimer’s and Memory Disorders Program.
-Azelene is grateful for the doctors at Barrow.
-The level of care and support gave her hope and made her feel connected to her care providers.
+The Allens, who are originally from Arizona, were living in California at the time and did not feel that the program Azelene was enrolled in supported her needs.
+After a series of events, they moved back to Arizona and found a specialist at Barrow Neurological Institute’s Alzheimer’s and Memory Disorders Program.
+Azelene is grateful for her doctors at Barrow.
+The level of care and support she received gave her hope and made her feel connected to her care providers.

-The Alzheimer’s and Memory Disorders Program is committed to helping patients and caregivers understand the illness and the road that lies ahead for both of them.
-Barrow physicians go beyond the often experienced “diagnose and adios” to provide real help to patients and their caregivers.
-Last year, the Program provided support to individuals in Arizona and 11 other U.S. states, as well as people in Canada, Mexico, and the United Kingdom.
+The Alzheimer’s and Memory Disorders Program at Barrow is committed to helping patients and caregivers understand the illness and the road that lies ahead for both of them.
+In 2020, the Program provided support to individuals in Arizona and 11 other U.S. states, as well as people in Canada, Mexico and the United Kingdom.